-A song off of the Car’s self-titled debut, My Best Friend’s Girl found radio play and commercial success even only as a demon in 1977.
+A song off of the Cars’ self-titled debut album, My Best Friend’s Girl, found radio play and commercial success even only as a demo in 1977.
 Officially released the next year, it peaked at number 35 on the Billboard Hot 100.

-The riff in the verses is quite easy and is probably suitable for beginners.
-However, the electric guitar in the choruses is a little bit more active, and the speed and precision it is played with are probably more suitable for intermediately skilled guitarists.
+The riff in the verses is quite easy and is suitable for beginners.
+However, the electric guitar in the choruses is a little bit more active, and the speed and precision it is played with mean that it’s probably more suitable for intermediate level guitarists.

 Sweet Child O’ Mine by Guns N’ Roses

 Click here for a tab of Sweet Child O’ Mine.